johnedstone/django-ex/README.md

 # Openshift quickstart: Django

 ### v3-django-psql-redis-simple: my notes
-This is the a bit more complex: django, openshift, postgresql, redis (just the pod)
+- This is the a bit more complex than the original django-ex: django, openshift, postgresql, redis (just the pod)
+- This version shows how to set the proxy in ```/etc/sysconfig/docker``` as well in the template

-#### How to import a docker image and image stream - these two both worked and are about the same
+#### How to import a docker image and image stream - these two both worked.
+The second worked in the Windows env, that was proxy'd
 - Put simply, it appears push creates the image stream

     ```